26 Nov What diamond cut is best for my engagement ring?

 What does ‘diamond cut’ mean?

 As a rule of thumb, look for a minimum ‘good’ cut.

-Secondly, what diamond shape should I look for?
+What diamond shape should I look for?

 1. Round cut

 This is the most popular cut and also the sparkliest of all diamond shapes.

 Most of the rough diamond is lost when cutting and therefore round diamonds are slightly more expensive than other diamond shapes.